- Soil Association

 6. Make your own wreath

-A stunning natural wreath, finished with a festive bow, can transform your front door into a scene worthy of a Christmas card.
+A stunning natural wreath, finished with a hessian bow, can transform your front door into a scene worthy of a Christmas card.

 Instructions:

-- Raid your garden or local park for some evergreen foliage that is hardy, healthy and hydrated.
+- Next raid your garden for plenty of evergreen foliage that is hardy, healthy and hydrated.
+If you don’t have a garden, ask a friend or relative if you can cut from theirs – please don’t take foliage from parks, nature reserves, woodland, hedgerows or from any other wild or public place.
 Medium and small leaved shrubs in a variety of textures and colours work best: try blue spruce, yew, box, holly, garrya, holm oak, euonymous, hebe, mature ivy with berries and bay.
 Cut 12-15cm lengths, stripping the leaves from the bottom 2cm.

-- Gather your foliage in bundles of three stems.
+- Tie the end of your twine securely onto your wreath base.
+Gather your foliage in bundles of three stems.
 It could be three pieces of one type of foliage, or three different types.
 Lay your first bundle on your base with one stem angled to the left, one central to the base, and one slightly to the right.
-Bind the bundle to the base by winding the wire around a couple of times, pulling it tight to hold in place.
-Leave the wire attached ready to wrap around your next bundle.
+Bind the bundle to the base by winding the twine around a couple of times, pulling it tight to hold in place.
+Leave the twine attached ready to wrap around your next bundle.

-- Decide which is the top of your wreath and fix a wire loop on the back to hang – then finish with a festive coloured rustic bow of traditional or hessian ribbon, fixed to the top or bottom of your wreath with wire.
+- Decide which is the top of your wreath and fix a stub wire or twine loop on the back to hang – then finish with a bow of hessian ribbon, fixed to the top or bottom of your wreath with wire.

-- Give your wreath an occasional water spray to keep it fresh and afterwards take it apart and compost it, saving the ring and wire for next year.
+- After Christmas carefully take your wreath apart and compost the components, saving the base and twine for next year.

 -